conan-io/conan-io.github.io/_posts/2022-02-10-New-conan-release-1-45.markdown

 ---
 layout: post
 comments: false
-title: "Conan 1.45: New system.package_manager tools, markdown generator content updated, modern meson_lib and meson_exe templates for conan new, improvements in several build system tools."
+title: "Conan 1.45: New system.package_manager tools, markdown generator content updated, modern meson_lib and meson_exe templates for conan new and improvements in several build system tools."
 meta_title: "Version 1.45 of Conan C++ Package Manager is Released"
 meta_description: "The new version includes new system.package_manager tools, markdown generator content updated, modern meson_lib and meson_exe templates for conan new and much more."
 ---